-Carl Wernicke was a partner for 19 years at OHA, a credit hedge fund with multiple billions under management.
-At OHA, he was responsible for leading the research effort in a number of sectors including energy, power, chemicals, industrials, transportation, and metals & mining.
-He developed OHA analyst training and mentoring program.
+Carl Wernicke holds a masters of arts in global policy from Johns Hopkins School of Advanced International Studies and an MBA from the University of Southern California.
+He was a partner for nineteen years at OHA, a credit hedge fund with multiple billions under management, where he was responsible for leading the research effort in a number of sectors including energy, power, chemicals, industrials, transportation, and metals & mining.
+He also developed OHA analyst training and mentoring program.
 Prior to joining OHA, he worked at Goldman Sachs in high yield research.
-In total Carl has over 30 years of investing experience from venture capital to credit markets.
+In total Carl has over thirty years of investing experience from venture capital to credit markets.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.